Nitinguptadu/Automated-image-classification/README.md

  4) lastly we run a mailer script so that what % accuracy of model is increased also we use mailer for any type of report

+ 5) flask Dir consits app_mongdb that create a database in mongodb and  using retrain model.ipynb notebook to retrain the model

 Requiremnet